Eva Salier: Liberation, adult life in the US

 Her memoir is notable for its discussion of the use of humour as a coping tool to deal with traumatic events.

-Her art work can be found in the book published in Sweden under the title “Pa Gransen Mellon Kroger och Fred” (On the boarder between War and Peace - memorial images from Malmo (Sweden) 1939-1945.
-Pages 140-141).
+Her art work can be found in the book published in Sweden under the title “Pa Gransen Mellon Kroger och Fred” (On the boarder between War and Peace - memorial images from Malmo (Sweden) 1939–1945.
+Pages 140–141).

 Salier taught art and painted.
 Her work is in the collection of the Goodwin Holocaust Museum and the Koblenz Mittelrhein Museum.

 In 1995 Salier was interviewed, and the record of that interview is in the United States Holocaust Memorial Museum.
 Additionally, some of her letters from Vught concentration camp to her mother have been archived at the Holocaust Museum.
-A book of her collected works can be found at several public libraries and the Holocaust Museum in Washington DC.
+A book of her collected works can be found at several public libraries and the Holocaust Museum in Washington, D.C.